sharad2802/youtube-channel-showcase/readme.txt

 Youtube channel gallery - displays list of youtube videos from a channel and showcases a selected video at the top which can be rotated

+Users wanting to style the videos to have more than 1 on each line will have to add their own css

 == Installation ==

 This section describes how to install the plugin and get it working.